It’s difficult to know what your customers are thinking and feeling.

 However, customer surveys also have some drawbacks.
 One of them is: people are unlikely to fill out long surveys.
 Even if they do, they’ll likely be clicking their answers more or less randomly, halfway through.

 To avoid this, make sure to keep your surveys short and to the point.
 Only use feedback survey questions that you really need the answers to.
+You can also create QR code for Google forms for these surveys.

 2. Feedback boxes